awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 1. David calls `AssumeRole` as part of an application\.
 He must specify the `UpdateApp` ARN: `arn:aws:iam::999999999999:role/UpdateApp`\.

-   The response from the `AssumeRole` call includes the temporary credentials with an `AccessKeyId`, a `SecretAccessKey`, and an `Expiration `time that indicates when the credentials expire and you must request new ones\.
+   The response from the `AssumeRole` call includes the temporary credentials with an `AccessKeyId` and a `SecretAccessKey`\.
+It also includes an `Expiration` time that indicates when the credentials expire and you must request new ones\.

 1. With the temporary credentials, David makes an `s3:PutObject` call to update the `productionapp` bucket\.
 He would pass the credentials to the API call as the `AuthParams` parameter\.
 Because the temporary role credentials have only read and write access to the `productionapp` bucket, any other actions in the Production account are denied\.